bluwy/bun-vite-ts-test/README.md

 ## Notes

 - Tried [bun-utilities](https://github.com/xHyroM/bun-utilities) to polyfill `child_process` for esbuild.
-I'm also not sure if it's 100% compatible, if comparing esbuild's usage.
+I'm not sure if it's 100% compatible, if comparing to esbuild's usage.
 (See [esbuild temp patch](/patches_temp/esbuild%2B0.14.48.patch))
+- Since bun 0.1.6, running `dev` gives `SyntaxError: Cannot declare a const variable twice: '__require'` even if `__require` is only declared once.
+- Since bun 0.1.6, accessing `require('events').EventEmitter` gives `SyntaxError: Importing binding name 'EventEmitter' is not found.`.
+Only happened recently, but the issue may have been hidden before.

 ## Development